Agreement

 Section 2.
 Layoff and Recall

-- Recall: An employee laid off shall be given ten (10) days’ notice of recall by overnight delivery to the employee’s address of record.
+3. Recall: An employee laid off shall be given ten (10) days’ notice of recall by overnight delivery (UPS) to the employee’s address of record with the Employer.
 The employee must respond within five (5) days after receipt and report for work within seven (7) days after receipt unless otherwise mutually agreed.
+Failure to respond within the required time limits shall result in loss of seniority rights.

 Section 3.
 Seniority Broken